- Can you start the FAFSA and save it in progress?

 - I am a high school student and a single mother living on my own.
 Should I seek independence so I can receive more aid or should I include my mother’s information?

-Since you are a single parent, you are already considered independent.
+Since you are a single parent, you are already considered independent for federal aid.

 - My mother is deceased and I do not know my father.
 I currently live with my grandmother.
 What is my dependency status?